Search for celebrities on Ancestry.com!BRACK

 Born Nov.
 1, 1922, in Veedersburg, Ind., Mrs. Bradford was the only child of Marie Hankins Odell and Laurence H. Odell.
 She attended Southwest High School in Kansas City, Missouri, and graduated from Albuquerque High School in New Mexico and from Stephens College for Women, Columbia, Missouri, in June, 1943.
 For many years she was employed at the Woodland City Library and was acting Librarian at the time of her retirement.

-Mrs. Bradford is survived by her husband of 59 years, Clarence Bradford, who she married on June 15, 1943, in the "Little Church Around the Corner" located in lower Manhattan, New York City, N.Y.; children, Susan, Jeff and Chris; grandchildren, Cathy, Erika and Ryan; great-grandchild, Annalise; and daughters-in-law, Ray Ann and Sheila.
+Mrs. Bradford is survived by her husband of 59 years, Clarence Bradford, who she marriage on June 15, 1943, in the "Little Church Around the Corner" located in lower Manhattan, New York City, N.Y.; children, Susan, Jeff and Chris; grandchildren, Cathy, Erika and Ryan; great-grandchild, Annalise; and daughters-in-law, Ray Ann and Sheila.

 Family funeral service was held on Friday, Sept.
 27. Larry Love, pastor of Woodland Christian Church, performed the ceremonies.